CIO Oldcastle Materials, Inc.

 Cheriyan earned his bachelor of science in electronic and electrical engineering as well as his master of science and master of philosophy degrees in management from Imperial College in London.

-Head of TCS Infrastructure Service North America Tata Consultancy Services
+Head of IT Infrastructure Services, North America & Global Head Strategy, IT Infrastructure Services Tata Consultancy Services

 As head of TC infrastructure services North America, Dave Chopra is responsible for the sustenance and growth of TCS’s IT IS business across 14 industry verticals in the Americas.